NeuroTechX/ntx_slack_archive/random.md

  >100 WPM was not the only datapoint of the talk, they also talked about automatic translation so that people speaking language X can talk to people speaking language Y, the brain signal decoding would take care of the translation - I liked this one a lot as this basically positions brain decoding ahead of speech recognition :slightly_smiling_face:

+10/23/2017 7:14 PM

+ **yannick** :

+ >+1.
+It cant really be because its too hard& She obviously knew that.
+Lets not be too quick to judge.
+She was at DARPA before.
+She knows the state of the art and knew it was ambitious before accepting the position.
+Something else must have happened.

+>
+I think you gave the best lead so far: she registered on NeuroTechX and saw all the comments [&] and quit #CantHandleNTXPressureTest